Tilenga / Kingfisher Oil Fields and East African Crude Oil Pipeline

 Bill McKibben, an American environmentalist, author and co-founder of international environmental organization 350.org said,

-“The proposed route looks almost as if it were drawn to endanger as many animals as possible.”
-[17]
+“The proposed route looks almost as if it were drawn to endanger as many animals as possible.19510

 Those who dare to stand up against CNOOC and TotalEnergies face threats and harassment.
-The Ugandan police has arrested an increasing number of students, farmers, journalists, human rights defenders and environmental activists that spoke out against the oil projects.153011530315305 After the farmer Fred Mwesigwa travelled to France for a court hearing against TotalEnergies in 2019, unknown men tried to break into his home and locked him into his house with padlocks.[22]
+The Ugandan police has arrested an increasing number of students, farmers, journalists, human rights defenders and environmental activists that spoke out against the oil projects.15301153031530519488 After the farmer Fred Mwesigwa travelled to France for a court hearing against TotalEnergies in 2019, unknown men tried to break into his home and locked him into his house with padlocks.[22]
 The community leader Jelousy Mugisha also spoke out against TotalEnergies during the same visit in Paris.[23]
-As soon as he arrived back in Uganda, the police arrested him and questioned him for nearly 9 hours.[24]
-Local organizations fighting for the rights of affected citizens have also faced oppression and violence.15307 In February 2022, unknown persons with guns broke into the office of Community Transformation Foundation Network (COTFONE), a Ugandan human rights organization that helps those affected by EACOP.12351 The gunmen stole files that contained testimonies on the impacts of the EACOP project which were intended for the court.12351 Even though UN special rapporteurs have sent 4 official communications on human rights violations related to the oil field and pipeline projects in only 2 years, little has changed.15309
+As soon as he arrived back in Uganda, the police arrested him and questioned him for nearly 9 hours.
+[24] Stephen Kwikiriza from the Ugandan Organization Environmental Governance Institute was detained as recently as June 2024.19489 Local organizations fighting for the rights of affected citizens have also faced oppression and violence.15307 In February 2022, unknown persons with guns broke into the office of Community Transformation Foundation Network (COTFONE), a Ugandan human rights organization that helps those affected by EACOP.12351 The gunmen stole files that contained testimonies on the impacts of the EACOP project which were intended for the court.
+Even though UN special rapporteurs have sent 6 official communications on human rights violations related to the oil field and pipeline projects since 2021, little has changed.15309

 The Climate Accountability Institute calculated that over its lifetime, the pipeline’s construction and operation, as well as the shipping, refining and use of EACOP’s oil will result in 379 million tonnes of CO2 emissions.15311 This is far greater than the numbers provided by TotalEnergies in their Environmental and Social Impact Assessment.
-They conveniently ignored emissions from the oil's combustion, which make up the lion’s share of fossil fuels' carbon footprints.
+The company conveniently ignored emissions from the oil's combustion, which make up the lion’s share of fossil fuels' carbon footprint.

 Under Fire

 CNOOC and TotalEnergies are feeling the heat of widespread resistance from all over the world.
-More than 260 civil society organizations are demanding a stop to EACOP.12355 They have called on international banks and insurers to refrain from supporting it.
-Worldwide, more than one million people have signed a petition to stop the oil drilling in Uganda and EACOP.[30]
+More than 260 civil society organizations are demanding a stop to EACOP.12355 They have called on international banks and insurers to refrain from supporting it.19494 Worldwide, more than one million people have signed a petition to stop the oil drilling in Uganda and EACOP.[30]
 Their mission to stop EACOP has received support from the Vatican and Pope Francis.12357 Four UN Special Rapporteurs have confronted TotalEnergies about its human rights obligations in Uganda and Tanzania.[31]
-Even the European Parliament has passed an emergency resolution calling on TotalEnergies to temporarily halt its Tilenga and EACOP projects and consider alternative renewable energy projects.15319
+The European Parliament even passed an emergency resolution calling on TotalEnergies to temporarily halt its Tilenga and EACOP projects and consider alternative renewable energy projects.15319

 Check out the video: